Subsampling Suffices for Adaptive Data Analysis

 \section{Introduction}

 Data is a scarce and valuable resource.
-As a result, data analysts often reuse the same dataset to answer multiple queries. \cite{DFHPRR15,HU14} initiated the study of \emph{adaptive data analysis}, which aims to give provable guarantees that the query answers will have low bias, i.e. be representative of the full population, even when a data set is reused adaptively.
+As a result, data analysts often reuse the same dataset to answer multiple queries.
+Hardt and Ullman \cite{HU14} as well as Dwork, Feldman, Hardt, Pitassi, Reingold, and Roth \cite{DFHPRR15} initiated the study of \emph{adaptive data analysis} which aims to give provable guarantees that the query answers will have low bias, i.e. be representative of the full population, even when a dataset is reused adaptively.
 Since then, there have been a number of works exploring the adaptive reuse of data \cite{DFHPR15,DFHPR15b,SU15,SU15between,BNSSSU16,RZ16,RRST16,smith2017survey,FS17,FS18,FRR20,DK22}.

-Prior work can be split into two camps.
-The first focuses on the design of \emph{mechanisms}, a layer between the analysts and dataset.
+Much prior work has focused on the design of \emph{mechanisms}, a layer between the analyst and dataset.
 In those works, analysts do not have direct access to the data.
 Instead, when they wish to ask a query $\phi$, they pass it to the mechanism.
-The mechanism uses the dataset to answer $\phi$ without revealing too much information about the dataset; e.g. by adding noise to the output of $\phi$ applied to the data set. \cite{DFHPR15,DFHPR15b,DK22,FS18,FS17,SU15between}
+The mechanism answers $\phi$ without revealing too much information about the dataset; e.g. by adding noise to the output of $\phi$ applied to the dataset. \cite{DFHPR15,DFHPR15b,DK22,FS18,FS17,SU15between}.

-The second camp provides ways to quantify the amount of information that has so far been revealed about the dataset and guarantees that when that quantity is small, query answers will have low bias.
-Such measures include those based on mutual information \cite{FS18,RZ16}, max information \cite{RRST16}, and differential privacy \cite{DFHPRR15,BNSSSU16}.
-Work in this camp is closely intertwined with the first camp: Generally, these information measures are proposed in conjunction with a specific mechanism design in mind.
-In order to prove the mechanism's responses have low bias, the first step is prove it reveals little information, and second step is to prove that revealing little information implies low bias.